Feeling Nuts Movement: The Feeling Nuts Comedy Night

-On 17 September 2014 it was announced that the brothers had joined forces with Channel 4 to launch an annual 90-minute comedy TV event called The Feeling Nuts Comedy Night designed to raise awareness of testicular cancer.
-The inaugural show premiered on 24 October 2014 and was hosted by comedian Jack Whitehall as well as featuring comedy sketches from Cara Delevingne, Jimmy Carr, One Direction and musical performances from James Corden and Rizzle Kicks.
+On 17 September 2014 it was announced that the brothers had joined forces with Channel 4 to launch a 90-minute comedy TV event called The Feeling Nuts Comedy Night designed to raise awareness of testicular cancer.
+The show premiered on 24 October 2014 and was hosted by comedian Jack Whitehall as well as featuring comedy sketches from Cara Delevingne, Jimmy Carr, One Direction and musical performances from James Corden and Rizzle Kicks.
 The show also reunited Martin Clunes and Neil Morrissey for a new Men Behaving Badly sketch for the first time in over 15 years.
-The Feeling Nuts Comedy Night inaugural event was a success, easily beating and over doubling the channel's slot average.
+The Feeling Nuts Comedy Night event was a success, easily beating and over doubling the channel's slot average.